afeawoL/G-PlanET/README.md

 NOTE: Check and fill in your data path and model path in the scripts before execution

 Models used: `facebook/bart-base` and `facebook/bart-large`.
-All models can be found on Huggingface
+All models can be found on the HuggingFace Hub.

+#FUpdated Semi-frequently.